jonaslu/sider/README.md

 │                │             │        │             │             │ version=3.2.6 │
 └────────────────┴─────────────┴────────┴─────────────┴─────────────┴───────────────┘

-$> sider snapshot add -e postgres emptydb
-...Set up a empty database with some schema...
+$> sider snapshot add -e postgres my-own-snapshot ...Set up a empty database with some schema...
-...Go back when the data is botched to a clean slate...
+...And insert some data...
+.... ctrl + c ...

+$ sider db start my-own-db my-own-snapshot

 ...Oh, I wrote the program but can't remember that command-line switch...
 $> sider --help